 100 word micro-fiction that follows the life of a woman who pulls together her life in a gathering of days, one memorable piece after the other.

 October 21, 2019 Literary Taxidermy Contest.
-Honorable Mention for my story “Under the Grey”. https://literarytaxidermy.com/
+Honorable Mention for the short story “Under the Grey”. https://literarytaxidermy.com/

 October 19, 2019 .
 Writer’s Workout Contest.
 Overall Third Place Winner. https://millersminusculemystories.com/2019/10/19/3rd-place-overall-writers-workout-games/

 October 19, 2019 Writer’s Workout Contest.
 Event 5 (Bizarre Bazaar).
-First place for my story “Ghosts of Tooth and Claw”.
+First place for the short story “Ghosts of Tooth and Claw”.

 October 11, 2019 Writer’s Workout Contest.
 Event 4 (Dialog Only).
-First place for my story.
-“When Johnny Comes Marching Home.”
+First place for the short story “When Johnny Comes Marching Home.”

-September 22, 2019 Shortlisted for my Poem.
-“Sonnet for the Dreamers Craving Sleep” in Molotov Cocktails Shadow Award Contest.
+September 22, 2019 Shortlisted for the poem “Sonnet for the Dreamers Craving Sleep” in Molotov Cocktails Shadow Award Contest.
 Shadow Award 2019 results!

-May 15, 2019 Shortlisted for Molotov Cocktail’s Urban Flash contest for my story “Crow-Boy”.
+May 15, 2019 Shortlisted for Molotov Cocktail’s Urban Flash contest for the short story “Crow-Boy”.
 Flash Legend results!

 The Last Outpost